 The PS-CA specifications implementation approach for alignment with the IPS will span a number of releases on a shared pan-Canadian interoperability roadmap.
-The first Trial Implementation release will focus on three use cases that have been identified as priority by the participating Canadian jurisdictions (i.e., Alberta (AB), British Columbia (BC), Ontario (ON), Saskatchewan (SK) and Newfoundland & Labrador (NL)) and their supporting business requirements, actors and transactions, terminology and FHIR® profiles.
+The first Trial Implementation release focuses on three use cases that have been identified as priority by the participating Canadian jurisdictions (i.e., Alberta (AB), British Columbia

+(BC), Ontario (ON), Saskatchewan (SK) and Newfoundland & Labrador (NL)) and their supporting business requirements, actors and transactions, terminology and FHIR® profiles.
 The following figure represents the:

-- · alignment of the PS-CA to the IPS-UV, - data domains of interest by the participating Canadian jurisdictions (including Manitoba (MB), according to their Home Clinic Client Summary Service); and - data domains included in the PS-CA specifications and data domains planned for future releases.
+- · alignment of the PS-CA to the IPS-UV, - data domains of interest by the participating Canadian jurisdictions (including Manitoba (MB), according to their Home Clinic Client Summary Service).
+Note that although a PT may have identified interest in a particular data domain, they may choose to prioritize which data domains to include according to their individual Patient Summary roadmaps; and - data domains included in the PS-CA specifications, including the addition of the Diagnostic Results data domain in PS-CA v1.1.0 DFT, and data domains planned for future releases.